garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/build scripts.md

 ![[Pasted image 20231103120001.png]]

 ### Ultimate goal:
-- Anyone should be able to bri
+- Anyone should be able to bring in a virgin machine, check out the source code & other nece